 - Train individuals in the care of the spectrum of vascular diseases afflicting patients from all age groups and socioeconomic groups at Clements University, Parkland Memorial Hospital, Dallas Veterans Affairs Medical Center, and Dallas Children’s Medical Center.

 - Expose trainees to cutting-edge operative techniques that will allow graduates to obtain a skillset that offers a competitive advantage in practice.

 - Produce independent practitioners who will be leaders locally and nationally in community or academic practice.

 We are committed to providing ethical and professional care to our patients and their families.
 We are committed to maintaining a professional and collegial relationship with our colleagues and ancillary services.
-The expectation is that you will maintain a high level of professional behavior in all interactions.
-Maintaining professional standards of behavior include a professional appearance and demeanor, maintaining accurate, timely and legible medical records, signing medical records and verbal orders, maintaining your duty hour time sheet, and complying with all published call schedules.
+The expectation is that Fellows will maintain a high level of professional behavior in all interactions.
+Maintaining professional standards of behavior include a professional appearance and demeanor, maintaining accurate, timely and legible medical records, signing medical records and verbal orders, maintaining a duty hour time sheet, and complying with all published call schedules.